semi-lab/semi-lab.github.io/_pages/team.md

 ---
 layout: page
-permalink: /team/
+permalink: /contact/
-title: Team
+title: Join Us
 description: Materials for courses you taught.
 Replace this text with your description.
 nav: true
-nav_order: 5
+nav_order: 4
 ---

 ## Prospective Students